If you want your team to make a lasting impression, they need to know how to make a memorable first one

 - I’m a Midwest Michigan girl through and through, but I’ve lived in two countries, Washington, D.C., and now St. Pete, Florida.

-- I have two fur babies: a Maltese named Bella and a Shih Tzu named Lilly.
+- I have a fur bay, a Maltese named Bella.

 - I could spend hours (HOURS) treasure hunting at estate sales and estate auctions.